Hot Topics: Climate Change and Sea Level Rise

 The impacts of climate change have already been observed here in New Jersey.
 New Jersey coastal areas, including the Barnegat Bay estuary, are already experiencing one of the highest rates of sea-level rise in the continental United States.
 Current observations have shown recent rates of approximately 4 mm per year (about 16 inches per century) of sea level rise.

 Though these rates seem small and perhaps of little immediate concern to many people, these modest rates are recognized by national and regional experts to be of sufficient magnitude to transform the character of the mid-Atlantic coast, with a large-scale loss of tidal wetlands and possible disintegration of barrier islands.
 Of equally great concern, future rates of sea-level rise in the region are projected to nearly double.
-Estuaries and coastal areas are particularly vulnerable to sea-level rise and other aspects of climate change (e.g., higher temperatures, more precipitation, invasive species and more frequent and intense storms).
+Estuaries and coastal areas are particularly vulnerable to sea-level rise and other aspects of climate change (e.g., higher temperatures, more precipitation, invasive species, and more frequent and intense storms, such as Superstorm Sandy).
+In October of 2013, the Rutgers Climate Institute released a State of the Climate Report.
+The report provides an updated discussion on climate trends and projections for New Jersey.

 View a video by Rutgers University about local officials preparing for climate change and sea level rise.